 It is recommended that the Strategic Empty Homes Framework clearly sets out the funding available alongside the funding required to meet local targets.
-This will enable Empty Homes Officers to identify any shortfalls in funding and consider options and opportunities to bridge the gap.
+This will enable Empty Homes Officers to identify any shortfalls in funding and consider options and opportunities to bridge the gap, as well as demonstrating the value of investing in empty homes work.

-14 Evaluation and Monitoring
+14 - Evaluation and Monitoring